So you’re ready for a New Year Money Challenge?! AWESOME! It can be incredibly motivating to focus on new year goals at the beginning of the year.

 Whether you start with the smallest loan amount first or the highest interest rate, choose whatever will keep you going and just get started!

 If you can’t pay for it in cash, you can’t afford it.
-New house, new car, new phones, clothes on the credit card, can be put off until you’re in a place that you can afford them.
+New house, new car, new phones, and new clothes, can be put off until you’re in a place where you can afford them.
 Or there are always cheaper alternatives to these if you truly need them.

 Have some extra cash at the end of the week?
 Instead of celebrating by going to the movies, apply that toward your debt, and then check out a movie from the library for free.